apitable/apitable/README.md

 and more and more with extensible widgets and plugins.

-## Use Cases
+## 💥 Use Cases

 Why you must know APITable for your next software?

-> APITable puts 1000 softwares in your own cloud.
+> APITable puts 1000 softwares in your own.
+>
-> APITable embeds 1000 softwares in your softwares.
+> Embed APITable into your 1000 softwares.

 - As a Management Software
     - Flexible Project Management & Task/Issues Managements.